TechOptionsBD/vizsciflow/README.md

 $ docker run -d -p 8000:8000 --name vizsciflowfull vizsciflowfull:latest
 ```

 A Docker container named *vizsciflowfull* will be instantiated.
 Now browse to [http://localhost:8000](http://localhost:8000) to access the BioSocSys web interface.
-Use username 'testuser@gmail.com' and password 'test2025' to login.
+Use username *testuser@gmail.com* and password *test2025* to login.

 Once running inside the Docker, you can also find this document at `/home/vizsciflow/README.md`.

 ### Build the Docker Image

-The script used to build the Docker image can be found at `/home/vizsciflow/setupsingledocker.sh` inside the running.
-It can also be found in [BioSocSys's Github repository](https://github.com/TechOptionsBD/BioSocSys/blob/BioSocSysdockfull/README.md).
-Using this script, one can rebuild the Docker image from scratch or install our artifact on a clean Ubuntu 20.04+ machine (compatible also with ).
+The script used to build the Docker image can be found at `/home/vizsciflow/setupsingledocker.sh` inside the running container.
+It can also be found in [BioSocSys's Github repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull/README.md).
+Using this script, one can rebuild the Docker image from scratch or install our artifact on a clean **Ubuntu 20.04+ machine (compatible also with Windows 11 WSL)**.

 The steps for building the Docker image are outlined in the script below.
 Read the *echo* commands for details of the steps.
-It is **not** necessary for the artifact evaluation to rebuild the image, but would be useful for anyone who would like to reuse or deploy BioSocSys.
+It is **not** necessary for the artifact evaluation to rebuild the image, but would be useful for anyone who would like to reuse and access advanced features of BioSocSys.

 ```
 echo "clone the BioSocSys branch of GitHub repository and cd into it."